abhicodes369/automation/README.md

-This is an python script that fetches data from an api endpoint and store it in the database using airflow
+This is an python script that fetches data from an api endpoint and store it in the  PostgreSQL data warehouse using airflow